pulumi/docs/pulumi-hugo/themes/default/archetypes/webinar/index.md

     learn:
         - ""

+# This section contains the transcript for a video.
+It is optional.
+transcript: |
+    Here is where you would put the transcript for a recorded video.

 # The right hand side form section.
 form:
     # GoToWebinar webinar key.
 This key allows us to register people for webinars via the